Srikanth47/config/README.md

-## When ever there is new resource find out on the aws region The below automation will help to gives us an email notiofication alerts
+## When ever there is new resource found on the aws region The below automation will help to gives us an email notification alerts

 **Required AWS resources to automate this**